There are two registers. Why?

 The electoral register lists the names and addresses of everyone who is registered to vote in public elections.

 The register is used for electoral purposes - such as making sure only eligible people can vote - and for other limited purposes specified in law.
 The personal data in the register must always be processed in line with data protection legislation.
-Information on who uses the full electoral register can be found in the document at the bottom of this page.

 The open register is an extract of the electoral register, but it is not used for elections.
 It can be bought by any person, company or organisation.
 For example, it is used by businesses and charities to confirm name and address details.
 The personal data in the register must always be processed in line with data protection legislation.
-Information on who may use the open register can be found in the document at the bottom of this page.

 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register would not affect your right to vote and you can do this by completing the Remove Me From the Open Register online form.
 (Opens in a New Window) Your details will be removed from any future open register but cannot be removed from any open register that has already been published.